seequent/pure_interface/README.md

 # pure_interface
-A Python abc (abstract base class) implementation that disallows function body content on interfaces.
+A Python interface library that disallows function body content on interfaces and supports adaption.

-The goals of this package are:
+Features:
-* to prevent implementation code in an interface class
+* Prevents implementation code in an interface class
-* work just like a python abc interface (to get IDE support)
+* Works just like a python abc abstract classes (to get IDE support)
-* allow concrete implementations to use attributes instead of properties (to make retrofitting of interfaces easier)
+* Allows concrete implementations flexibility to implement abstract properties as attributes or even use `__getattr__`.
-* work nicely with abc interfaces that do not include any implementation.
+* Treats abc interfaces that do not include any implementation as a pure interface type.
   This means that `class C(PureInterface, ABCInterface)` will be a pure interface if the abc interface meets the no function body content criteria.
-* fallback to duck-type checking for `isinstance(a, Interface)` (or `issubclass(A, Interface)`) (so that duck typing still works.)
+* Fallback to duck-type checking for `isinstance(a, Interface)`
 * Ensure that method overrides have a the same signature (optional)
-* Release mode and warning switches.
-E.g. warn if using ducktype isinstance.
-Turn off method signature checking when frozen.
+* Option to warn if isinstance did a duck-type check when inheritance or registering would wok.
+* Option to turn off method signature checking.
-* Support interface adapters/mappers
+* Support interface adapters.
-* support python 2.7 and 3.2+
+* Support python 2.7 and 3.2+

 ## A note on the name